Subaskathayat/meropaisa-wallet-app/README.md

 This project is for educational purposes.
 Please ensure proper licensing for production use.

-## Support
+## 📞 Support

-For support and questions, please refer to the in-app support section or contact the development team.
+For support and questions, please refer to the in-app support section or create an issue in this repository.

+---

+## ⚠️ Important Security Notice

+**This repository contains placeholder Firebase configuration for security reasons.**

+- All API keys and sensitive data have been replaced with placeholder values
+- You **MUST** set up your own Firebase project and replace the configuration files
+- Never commit real API keys, secrets, or sensitive data to public repositories
+- The `google-services.json` and `GoogleService-Info.plist` files are excluded from version control
+- Use environment variables or secure configuration management for production deployments

+**For production use:**
+1. Set up your own Firebase project
+2. Configure proper security rules
+3. Enable Firebase App Check
+4. Use secure authentication methods
+5. Implement proper error handling and logging